Eleven Tips to Improve Your Accounts Receivable Turnover

 2. Invoice accurately, on time, and often

-An accurate, detailed bill is the easiest kind of bill for your customers to pay!
-But it’s equally important that you bill on time, and bill often.
+An accurate, detailed bill is the easiest kind for your customers to pay!
+But it’s equally important that you bill on time and often.
 Companies that invoice late risk setting a precedent for accepting late payments.

 Don’t make the mistake of waiting until outstanding amounts are relatively high before invoicing your customers.
 Billing for services or products supplied more than a month ago increases the likelihood that customers will have mentally moved on.
 It’s also less daunting for customers to pay smaller, regular bills than to pay one large quarterly invoice.